40thieves/final-year-project/src/03 - literature-review/06 - lit-review-conclusion.md

 	* Also Eysenbach (2011)
 		* Again limited to short time after publication & only Twitter
 	* Yan & Gerstein (2011) show "long tail" distribution of article views/downloads
+* Example of time-based altmetrics analysis: Interest from scholars leads to interest in scholarly blogging, and then to the wider public